THE CEMETERY AT TEMPLE BALSALL

 BALSALL PARISH COUNCIL WILL CONTINUE OPERATING THE CEMETERY IN LINE WITH GOVERNMENT GUIDANCE.
 AT PRESENT IT IS OPEN AS NORMAL HOWEVER WHEN VISITING THE SITE, PLEASE PRACTICE SOCIAL DISTANCING (a minimum of 2 metres from another person not of your household).

-ATTENDANCE AT A GRAVE-SIDE BURIAL IS RESTRICTED TO IMMEDIATE FAMILY, DEFINED AS:
+ATTENDANCE AT A GRAVE-SIDE BURIAL IS RESTRICTED TO A MAXIMUM OF 30 PEOPLE.

 USE OF THE CEMETERY CAR PARK

 BALSALL PARISH COUNCIL ASKS THAT THE CAR PARK IS USED ONLY BY THOSE VISITING THE CEMETERY AND FOR INTERMENTS.